7 Steps for Preparing Vegetable Gardens for Winter

 By Rhonda Crank

 Our farm, Fairhaven Farm, is in U.S. growing zone 8, so we are able to have a garden pretty much year-round.
-Late January and February is the most down time we see.
-However, many home gardeners are thinking of putting the garden to bed.
+Late January and February is the most down time that we see.
 Whether you live in a zone where you have snow, ice, hard freezing, or even permafrost, or in a more temperate zone like me, there are some basic preparations every gardener should perform while preparing vegetable gardens for winter.

 Remove Plant Debris